MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 | **defaultValue** | Optional | String | Default value to be used when all source values are NULL.
 Can be empty string ("").

 #### Flow mail value if not NULL, otherwise flow userPrincipalName
-Example: You wish to flow the mail attribute if it is present.
+Example: You wish to flow the mail attribute if it's present.
 If it isn't, you wish to flow the value of userPrincipalName instead.

 **Expression:**
 `Coalesce([mail],[userPrincipalName])`